Political Science, Public Service, and International Relations

 The Institute of Current World Affairs (ICWA) fellowship program aims to nurture deep expertise in foreign countries and cultures by supporting a Fellow who carries out a program of self-designed, independent study abroad for a minimum of two years.
 The organization's mission is to foster understanding of the world by immersing promising individuals in a region, country, or globally important issue and by sharing the benefits of their knowledge with society.
 Language proficiency required.

-The goal of the Pickering Graduate Foreign Affairs Fellowship Program is to attract outstanding students who enroll in two-year master's degree programs in public policy, international affairs, public administration, or academic fields such as business, economics, political science, sociology, or foreign languages, who represent all ethnic, racial and social backgrounds and who have an interest in pursuing a Foreign Service career in the U.S. Department of State.
-The program develops a source of trained men and women who will represent the skill needs of the Department and who are dedicated to representing America's interests abroad.
+The goal of the Pickering Foreign Affairs Graduate Fellowship Program is to attract outstanding students who enroll in two-year master's degree programs in public policy, international affairs, public administration, or academic fields such as business, economics, political science, sociology, or foreign languages.
+Underrepresented students, women, and those with financial need are eligible to apply.
+The program funds graduate study and two summer internships, followed by appointment to the Department of State Foreign Service.
+Service requirement of five years with the Foreign Service.

 Presidential Management Fellows Program